dpw/vendetta/README.md

 ## Introduction

-Vendetta is a tool for managing the dependencies in the `vendor` directory of a go project.
+Vendetta is a minimal tool for managing the dependencies in the `vendor` directory of a go project.
 Go has built-in vendoring support from version 1.5.
 Vendetta is less obtrusive than other go dependency management tools because it relies on git submodules.
 You don't need vendetta to build a project, or for most other development tasks.
 Vendetta is just used to populate the `vendor` directory with